ofirmanor/nicetable/README.md

 # nicetable

-* A clean and elegant way to print tables with minimal boilerplate code.
+* A clean and elegant way to print tables in Python with minimal boilerplate code.
 * Built with modern Python, including type annotations.
 Requires Python 3.6 and up.

 ## Basics